-Chances are you haven’t heard of Falmouth in the South-West of England.
+Chances are you haven’t heard of Falmouth in the South-West of England, UK.
 But this beautiful coastal town is the ideal destination for international students.
 Want to find out why?
 Read on!

 Falmouth University was established in 1902 as the Falmouth School of Arts and gained university status in 2012.
 With currently 5,500 students enrolled, its specialty are creative subjects: Arts, Fashion, Media, Game Design, Languages, Theater, and the like, plus a range of business programmes.
 Most of the study programmes are offered at the undergraduate (Bachelor’s) level, and there are around a dozen specialised Master’s programmes.